laowantong/sqlab_island/en/postgresql/output/cheat_sheet.md

 **Token.** 228039061975856.

-Execute the previous query.
+Execute the previous statement.
 Which item is now ownerless?

 **Formula**. `salt_018(sum(nn(hash)) OVER ()) AS token`